 High Involvement Examples

 The consumer decision-making process is affected when a product purchase is more involving as well.
-In particular, the information search phase is extended.
+In particular, the information search phase is extended because most people want to be certain they're making the right decision.
 This stage follows need recognition.
 Once you realize you need or want something, you search for information, formulate options, and evaluate the options to narrow them down.
 In a more involving decision, you tend to spend much more time researching.
-This research may include online searches for reviews and consumer opinions, calls to friends and family, and time interacting with sales and service employees at companies.
+This research may include online searches for reviews and consumer opinions, calls to friends or family and time interacting with sales and service employees at companies.

 Risks and Rewards

 Ultimately, buyers want to get the greatest rewards and minimize the potential for negative outcomes in a highly involved purchase.
 A successful purchase can lead to maximum personal or professional gains from the use of the product or service, and to long-lasting results.
 A bad purchase leads to wasted money, negative impressions in social or professional groups and the need to purchase another solution to better meet your needs.

 - Jupiterimages/BananaStock/Getty Images